patricklafrance/wmfnext-shell/README.md

 );
 ```

-> The remote modules must be registered in the `bootstrap.ts` file rather than the `App.tsx` file otherwise it will not work.
+> The remote modules must be registered in the `bootstrap.ts` file rather than the `App.tsx` file otherwise the registration will be outside of the remote boundary and it will not work.

 You can start the host application and make sure everything compile.
-Even though the remote application is not available, the host application will gracefully render with what is currently available, meaning only the host application for the moment.
+Even though the remote application is not available, the host application will gracefully render with what is currently available, meaning only the host application at the moment.

 ### Remote application